Training Outcomes Within Your Budget!

 Table of Contents

-1) What are the 4 Types of Public Speaking?
+1) Main Types of Public Speaking?

 a) Informative Speaking

-b) Persuasive Speaking
+c) Persuasive Speaking

-c) Entertaining Speaking
+e) Entertaining Speaking

-d) Inspirational Speaking
+g) Inspirational Speaking

 2) Conclusion

 This section of the blog will delve deeper into the 4 different Types of Public Speaking and examples for each type.
-Let's have a detailed look at each of them:
+Let's have a detailed look at each of them: have a detailed look at each of them:

-Informative Speaking
+1) Informative Speaking

 Informative Speaking is one of the valuable Types of Public Speaking styles that aims to educate and provide factual information to the audience.
 It serves as a medium to share knowledge, insights, and ideas on a particular subject or topic.
 Informative Speaking aims to enhance the audience’s understanding and awareness of a subject matter.